Kenneth Kaunda

 Kenneth Kaunda (28 April 1924 – 17 June 2021), also known as KK, was a Zambian politician who served as the first president of Zambia from 1964 to 1991.
-He was at the forefront of the struggle for independence from British rule.
+He was at the forefront of the campaign for independence from the British Empire, though he would subsequently establish himself as a dictator and oversee Zambia's economic collapse once this was achieved.
 Dissatisfied with Harry Nkumbula's leadership of the Northern Rhodesian African National Congress, he broke away and founded the Zambian African National Congress, later becoming the head of the socialist United National Independence Party (UNIP).

 Kaunda was the first president of independent Zambia.
 In 1973, following tribal and inter-party violence, all political parties except UNIP were banned through an amendment of the constitution after the signing of the Choma Declaration.
 At the same time, Kaunda oversaw the acquisition of majority stakes in key foreign-owned companies.
 The 1973 oil crisis and a slump in export revenues put Zambia in a state of economic crisis.
 Unrest forced Kaunda to change the rules that had kept him in power.
 Multi-party elections took place in 1991, in which Frederick Chiluba, the leader of the Movement for Multi-Party Democracy, ousted Kaunda.

 He was briefly stripped of Zambian citizenship in 1998, but the decision was overturned two years later in 2000.